 There are several proactive measures you can take to help stave off the risks posed by the big wealth transfer.
 Beyond having a comprehensive estate plan, openly discussing your values and legacy with your loved ones can be a key way to ensure your planning strategies work exactly as you intended.
 Here’s what we suggest:

-If you haven’t created your estate plan yet—and far too many of you haven’t—it’s essential that you put a plan in place as soon as possible.
+If you haven’t created your estate plan yet—and far too many people haven’t—it’s essential that you put a plan in place as soon as possible.
 It doesn’t matter how young you are or if you have a family yet, all adults over 18 should have some basic planning vehicles in place.

 From there, be sure to regularly update your plan on an annual basis and immediately after major life events like marriage, births, deaths, inheritances, and divorce.
 We maintain a relationship with our clients long after your initial planning documents are signed, and our built-in systems and processes will ensure your plan is regularly reviewed and updated throughout your lifetime.

 Don’t put off talking about wealth with your family until you’re in retirement or nearing death.
 Clearly communicate with your children and grandchildren what wealth means to you and how you’d like them to use the assets they inherit when you pass away.
-Make such discussions a regular event, so you can address different aspects of wealth and your family legacy as they grow and mature.

 When discussing wealth with your family members, focus on the values you want to instill, rather than what and how much they can expect to inherit.
 Let them know what values are most important to you, and try to mirror those values in your family life as much as possible.
 Whether it’s saving money, charitable giving, or community service, having your kids live your values while growing up is often the best way to ensure they carry them on once you’re gone.